LaoZZZZZ/bartender-1.1/README.md

 1. Extracts the barcode from the original reads
 2. It can call out true barcodes and their population size.
-3. It can generates the trajectory for time-course data.
+3. It can generate the trajectory for time-course data.

 # Installation
  Bartender gcc compiler which should be no older than gcc47.
 If you want use the extraction components, boost library should be installed prior installing bartender.
 Installation is simple.